babysnakes/duwop/README.md

 Currently we have (all should be considered beta at best):

 * DNS server that returns `127.0.0.1` on all `.test` domain requests.
-* Web server that listens on port 80 and can:
+* Web server that listens on port 80 (with launchd) and can:
-    * Serve local files (directories are not supported - we only serve `index.html` files inside directories)
+    * Serve local files (directory listing is not supported - we only serve `index.html` files inside directories)
     * Proxy local ports - basic proxy - no support for advance features like websockets.
 Not tested much.